simplesalt/main-9bc77/content/posts/cis2_3.md

 > Eliminate bad software.

 with common sense answering the where/when/why/how.
 This article builds on the foundations and vision described in the [CIS 2](/posts/cis2) and [CIS 2.1](/posts/cis\_2.1) articles.
+Still want to read more?
+Let's dig in.

 ## Implication 1: Enterprise Assets

 Let's start with scope: where do we need to govern software?
 CIS says, "enterprise assets".
 By context, "asset" is almost certainly one of the things in your **Inventory of IT Stuff.**

 Enterprise is harder.
 It usually indicates that the capability or thing is managed by an all-organization shared service.
-Examples include Enterprise HR, Enterprise Marketing, or Enterprise Finance, and contrasts to an embedded function: "segment Finance" or "\&lt;Business Unit\&gt; Marketing".
+Examples include Enterprise HR, Enterprise Marketing, or Enterprise Finance, and contrasts to an embedded function: "segment Finance" or "\<Business Unit> Marketing".
 IT even has its own term for capabilities it doesn't control: "Shadow IT".

 It could also mean "belonging to or managed by your enterprise".
 This interpretation is a bit redundant - what are you gonna do, manage assets in someone else's enterprise?
 Even so, this is a more sensical path: CIS 1 was all about getting a handle on *all* the IT assets.
 CIS isn't gonna turn around and say, "now that you've gotten your big list of Everything Everywhere, just govern the parts managed by Shared Service teams."